willardcsoriano/ph-covid19-hospital-forecasting/README.md

 If you reference this work:

-> Willard [Surname]. *AI-Based Forecasting of COVID-19 Hospital Capacity in the Philippines.* 2025.
+> Willard Soriano. *AI-Based Forecasting of COVID-19 Hospital Capacity in the Philippines.* 2025.
 > Repository: [GitHub – ph-covid19-hospital-forecasting](https://github.com/<your-username>/ph-covid19-hospital-forecasting)

 ---